Kup135/RAG-Planning/README.md

 # RAG-Planning
 A system for extracting, structuring, and visualizing data from municipal planning document.
 Using proprietary APIs (Claude and GPT)

+## Environment
+These notebooks work best with Python version 3.9.6\

 ## Files Structure
 The PythonNotebooks folder contains the 3 notebooks to run manually the 3 stages of the system: